prestonconnors/exercise_routine_video_editor/README.md

-Of course!
-Based on the new features added to the `create_hook.py` script, I have updated the corresponding section in your `README.md`.

-The key changes include:
-*   Highlighting the new **Routine-Aware Analysis** for much better clip selection.
-*   Mentioning the new logic that **prioritizes variety** by selecting unique exercises first.
-*   Adding the new **Time-Constrained Speed-Up** feature using the `--max_duration` flag.
-*   Updating the "Blazing-Fast & Lossless" point to clarify that re-encoding happens when necessary (for speed-up or transitions).
-*   Providing new usage examples that showcase these powerful new capabilities.

-Here is the updated `README.md` file:

----

 # Automated Exercise Video Generator

 This project is a Python-based pipeline for automatically creating styled exercise videos with dynamic overlays, sound effects, and background music.
 It uses a series of configuration files and scripts to combine a single long video recording with animated timers, title cards, and rule-based audio cues, producing a final, edited video ready for platforms like YouTube.